Clickport vs Google Analytics: Cookieless vs GA4

 Redesigned bounce rate

-GA4's bounce rate is the inverse of engagement rate: a session is a bounce if it wasn't "engaged" (under 10 seconds, single page, no conversion).
-By that definition, someone who reads your entire blog post in 9 seconds is a bounce.
-Someone who scrolls to the bottom, clicks nothing, and leaves satisfied is a bounce.
+GA4's bounce rate is just engagement rate flipped over.
+A session is a bounce if it wasn't "engaged": under 10 seconds, one page, no conversion.
+By that rule, the person who reads your whole post in 9 seconds is a bounce.
+So is the person who scrolls to the bottom, clicks nothing, and leaves perfectly happy.

 Session drill-down